Aaron Sorkin: The West Wing

 In 2001, after completing the second season of The West Wing, Sorkin had a drug relapse, and was arrested at Hollywood Burbank Airport for possession of hallucinogenic mushrooms, marijuana, and crack cocaine.
 He was ordered by a court to attend a drug diversion program.
-There was huge media interest but he did make a successful recovery.
+There was huge media interest but he made a successful recovery.
 In 2002, Sorkin criticized NBC News anchor Tom Brokaw's television special about a day in the life of a president, "The Bush White House: Inside the Real West Wing", comparing it to the act of sending a valentine to President George W. Bush instead of real news reporting.
 The West Wing aired on the same network, and so at the request of NBC's Entertainment President Jeff Zucker, Sorkin apologized, but later said, "there should be a difference between what NBC News does and what The West Wing TV series does."

-Sorkin wrote 87 screenplays for The West Wing, which is nearly every episode during the show's first four Emmy-winning seasons.
+Sorkin wrote 87 screenplays for The West Wing, nearly every episode during the show's first four seasons.
 Sorkin described his role in the creative process as "not so much [that of] a showrunner or a producer.
 I'm really a writer."
-He admitted that this approach can have its drawbacks, saying "Out of 88 [West Wing] episodes that I did we were on time and on budget never, not once."
+He admitted that this approach can have its drawbacks, saying that "out of 88 [West Wing] episodes that I did, we were on time and on budget never, not once."
 In 2003, at the end of the fourth season, Sorkin and fellow executive producer Thomas Schlamme left the show due to internal conflicts at Warner Bros.
-Television, causing John Wells to serve as showrunner.
-Sorkin never watched any episodes beyond his writing tenure apart from a minute of the fifth season's first episode, describing the experience as "like watching somebody make out with my girlfriend."
+Television, leading to John Wells to serve as showrunner.
+Sorkin never watched any episodes beyond his writing tenure apart from "a minute" of the fifth season's first episode, describing the experience as "like watching somebody make out with my girlfriend."
 Sorkin later returned in the series finale for a cameo appearance as a guest at the inauguration of Matthew Santos.